|

 stuff like handling bags.
 The

-driver or the "gofer" would take
+driver or the other enlisted man

-care of that sort of stuff.
-I
+would take care of that sort of

-would be carrying his briefcase
+stuff.
+I would be carrying his

-so that he could be return
+briefcase so that he could be

-salutes and handshakes
+return salutes and handshakes

 etc. In addition, he knew